-(i) trees:

-- a connected 2-community structure exists and can be found in linear time (Theorem 1),

-- there are trees with a balanced 2-community structure, but without a connected balanced weak 2-community structure (Remark 2),

-(ii) graphs of maximum degree 3:

-- a connected 2-community structure exists and can be found in polynomial time (Theorem 2),

-- a balanced weak 2-community structure exists and can be found in polynomial time (Theorem 6),

-- there are graphs without a balanced 2-community structure (Remark 1), - there are graphs with a balanced 2-community structure, but without a connected balanced weak 2-community structure (Remark 2)
+- (i) trees - a connected 2-community structure exists and can be found in linear time (Theorem 1), - there are trees with a balanced 2-community structure, but without a connected balanced weak 2-community structure (Remark 2), - (ii) graphs of maximum degree 3 - a connected 2-community structure exists and can be found in polynomial time (Theorem 2), - a balanced weak 2-community structure exists and can be found in polynomial time (Theorem 6), - there are graphs without a balanced 2-community structure (Remark 1), - there are graphs with a balanced 2-community structure, but without a connected balanced weak 2-community structure (Remark 2)

-- a connected 2-community structure exists and can be found in polynomial time (Theorems 3, 4, 5)

-(iv) graphs of bounded tree-width:

-- there are graphs without a balanced 2-community structure (Remark 1), but to decide whether such a structure exists and if it exists, find it, can be done in polynomial time (Remark 3)

-Estivill-Castro et al. [10] proved that the problem of finding a balanced 2community structure is NP-complete in general graphs.
-In Section 4 we show that the same result also holds for a weak community, even with additional constraint of connectivity for both parts.
+Estivill-Castro et al. [10] proved that the problem of finding a balanced 2-community structure is NP-complete in general graphs.
+In Sect.
+4 we show that the same result also holds for a weak community, even with additional constraint of connectivity for both parts.
 We also present a shorter proof of the known NP-complete result for a balanced 2-community structure in general graphs based on an alternative definition of community structure [4], which also implies NP-completeness for a connected balanced 2-community structure.

 The paper is structured as follows.
-In Section 2 we introduce formally some notations and definitions of studied problems.
-In Section 3 we show that in some well-studied graph classes a 2-community structure always exists and can be found in polynomial time, even with additional request for connectivity in both parts.
-In Section 4 we focus on the balanced 2-community structure and present the structural and algorithmic results in general graphs and some graph classes.
-Conclusions and open problems are provided in Section 5.
+In Sect.
+2 we introduce formally some notations and definitions of studied problems.
+In Sect.
+3 we show that in some well-studied graph classes a 2-community structure always exists and can be found in polynomial time, even with additional request for connectivity in both parts.
+In Sect.
+4 we focus on the balanced 2-community structure and present the structural and algorithmic results in general graphs and some graph classes.
+Conclusions and open problems are provided in Sect.
+5.